radionerd/VirtualPipeOrgan/MidiFirmware/UserManual.md

 # USB Midi HID User Manual

-This user manual uses Linux examples, for Windows and Mac similar commands will exist.
+This user manual uses Linux examples with Grandorgue.
+For other instruments and Operating Systems similar commands will exist.

 ## Midi Messages